aragon/hack/docs/cli-usage.md

   - `params`: The names of any parameters for the role.
 - `environments`: An object containing deploy environment configurations.
   - `env_name`: An object containing the configuration for a specific environment. `env_name` can be any name you choose.
-    - `appName`: The ENS name of your app where the APM repo can be located.
+    - `appName`: The ENS name of your app where the aragonPM repo can be located.
     - `network`: The network to use for this environment.
     - `registry`: (optional) The address of the ENS registry for this environment.
 Defaults to the default ENS registry for this network.